Yogendraman/Yogendraman/README.md

-##- 👋 Hi, I’m @Yogendraman
+## 👋 Hi, I’m @Yogendraman
 - 👀 I’m interested in exploring new things
 - 🌱 I’m currently learning embedded
 - 💞️ I’m looking to collaborate on all
-- 📫 How to reach me twitter me @itsyogendraman
+- 📫  reach me on twitter me @itsyogendraman

 <!---
 Yogendraman/Yogendraman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.